oddguan/EPS-IPV/README.md

 The client app uses [React](https://reactjs.org/) as the primary framework.
 It uses the [Material-UI](https://material-ui.com/) component library for some basic functionalities and stylings.
 It also uses [Redux](https://redux.js.org/) for state management.
 A more detailed explanation of the structure can be found in the `client` directory's README [here](./clientapp/README.md).

 ### Back-end
-The backend was built by using [Spring Boot](https://spring.io/projects/spring-boot), which is a Java framework.
-It uses [Apache Maven](https://maven.apache.org) for building process automation and dependencies management.
+The backend was built by using [Django](https://www.djangoproject.com), which is a Python framework.
 Detailed structure explanation can be found below in the Backend structure section.

 ## Build